bennettnw2/lpic101-Notes/107-AdminstrativeTasks.md

   * this command will set a password for a specific user
   * this command can also be used by a user to change their password
   * `-e` will force expire a password so that it will be prompted to change on the next use
+    * note this command/option combo must be run as root and it will look like:
+    * eg: `passwd -e nbennett`
+    * again, this will force nbennett to change their password once they login again

 * ##### `userdel`
   * this command will remove the user but will keep their home folder